What is it?

 Propolis seems to have activity against bacteria, viruses, and fungi.
 It might also have anti-inflammatory effects and help skin heal.

-There isn't enough information to know if propolis is safe.
+Propolis is POSSIBLY SAFE when taken by mouth or applied to the skin appropriately.
 It can cause allergic reactions, particularly in people who are allergic to bees or bee products.
 Lozenges containing propolis can cause irritation and mouth ulcers.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of propolis during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking propolis if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 There are no known interactions with foods.